Easiest Fork-Tender Oven Brisket Recipe

 Make sure you scroll down to the recipe card to see the full list of ingredients needed for this recipe.

-- US Wellness Flat Brisket
+- Flat brisket

 - Bay leaves